Python-SIP/sip/doc/abi_12.rst

 .. c:function:: void *sipConvertToType(PyObject *obj, const sipTypeDef *td, PyObject *transferObj, int flags, int *state, int *iserr)

-    This converts a Python object to an instance of a C structure, C++ class or mapped type similar to :c:func:`sipConvertToTypeUS()` but without support for any user state.

-    :param obj:
-        the Python object.
-    :param td:
-        the type's :ref:`generated type structure <ref-type-structures>`.
-    :param transferObj:
-        this controls any ownership changes to *obj*.
-    :param flags:
-        any combination of the :c:macro:`SIP_NOT_NONE` and
-        :c:macro:`SIP_NO_CONVERTORS` flags.
-    :param state:
-        the state of the returned C/C++ instance is returned via this pointer.
-    :param iserr:
-        the error flag is passed and updated via this pointer.
-    :return:
-        the C/C++ instance.

-    See :c:func:`sipConvertToTypeUS()` for a full description of the arguments.

-.. c:function:: void *sipConvertToTypeUS(PyObject *obj, const sipTypeDef *td, PyObject *transferObj, int flags, int *state, void **user_state, int *iserr)

     This converts a Python object to an instance of a C structure, C++ class or mapped type assuming that a previous call to :c:func:`sipCanConvertToType()` has been successful.